Live a Holy Life in This World

-Christ came to restore His image in His children, and the Christian may therefore expect to have the divine character restored in his soul (2 Cor.
-3:18; Heb.
-3:14).
+Christ came to restore His image in His children, and the Christian may therefore expect to have the divine character restored in his soul if he yields to the work of the Holy Spirit sanctifying him through God’s truths (2 Corinthians 3:18; Hebrews 3:14).
 “By these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust” (2 Peter 1:4).

 This possibility should always be before the believer’s eyes to stimulate him to live a holy life.
-But the process of growth and change is accomplished through God’s grace “I can do all things through Christ which strengtheneth me” (Philippians 4:13).
+But the process of growth and change is accomplished through God’s grace.
+Paul declared, “I can do all things through Christ which strengthens me” (Philippians 4:13).
 All that needed to be done could be done by Christ-given strength.
 When the divine commands are faithfully followed, the Lord makes Himself responsible for the success of the transformation.

 God does the miracle of the new nature in the life of the Christian.
 Jude 1:24 says, “Unto him that is able to keep you from falling, and to present you faultless before the presence of his glory with exceeding joy.”
-By the enabling grace of Christ, the Christian lives with a confident belief in God’s power to keep him from falling into sin and to enable him, eventually, to stand holy spotless and unashamed in the divine presence.
+By the enabling grace of Christ, the Christian lives with a confident belief in God’s power to keep him from falling into sin and to enable him (Jude 1:24), eventually, to stand holy spotless and unashamed in the divine presence (Colossians 1:22).

 The Christian can reach this goal when he uses the powers of the spiritual gifts that Christ has made available to him through His promises.
 The transformation begins at the new birth and continues until Christ’s appearing (1 John 3:2).
-Although it is is a life long process, it is dependent on the believer’s daily connection to God through prayer and study of the Word “If ye abide in me, and my words abide in you, ye shall ask what ye will, and it shall be done unto you” (John 15:7)
+Although it is a life long process, it is dependent on the believer’s daily connection to God through prayer and study of the Word.
+Jesus promised, “If ye abide in me, and my words abide in you, ye shall ask what ye will, and it shall be done unto you” (John 15:7).

 In His service,